mihirk460/servo_motor_pid_control/README.md

 # servo_motor_pid_control - High-Performance Interactive PID Controller Simulation

 ![Demo GIF](https://raw.githubusercontent.com/mihirk460/servo_motor_pid_control/main/servo_motor_pid_video.gif)
-*(To create this GIF, see instructions in the "Making Your Repository Professional" section below)*

 This repository contains a high-performance Python application that provides an interactive, real-time simulation of a PID (Proportional-Integral-Derivative) controller regulating a physically-accurate robot arm.